Rich Ceisler

 Rich Ceisler (March 1, 1956 – August 4, 2014) was an American stand-up comedian, author, and director.

 Early life and education

 Ceisler attended State University of New York Fredonia, studying Theater Arts.
 He later pursued graduate studies at Virginia Tech, where he obtained a master's degree in theater.

 Death

-In August 2014, Ceisler died at Santiago, Dominican Republic at the age of 58 from Guillain–Barré syndrome.
+In August 2014, Ceisler died in Santiago, Dominican Republic at the age of 58 from Guillain–Barré syndrome.
 He had contracted a rare illness two weeks before he died.